AneesPeringal/AneesPeringal.github.io/docs/Method.md

 ![Skelotonized](skeleton.png)

 ## IV.
 Find contours
 Now that we have a one dimensional representation of the DSO in the image plane, we can find the contours that represent the topology of the DSO.
+Contours are a sequence of points on the skeleton that are continous.

 ## V. Create Links
+Points in the contour are used to create links.
+Link s

 ## VI.
 Filter Links